SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR FINANCIAL YEAR 2021/2021

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to all staff in relevant business areas.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business, we provide training to staff.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Company's slavery and human trafficking statement for the financial year ending 31 March 2021.

-This statement was written by Georgina Crowhurst, Senior Legal Counsel of Shaneel and approved by the Board of SA Designer Parfums Limited and signed on its behalf by Hitesh Mehta, Director, on 31st March 2019.
+This statement was written by Georgina Crowhurst, Senior Legal Counsel of Shaneel and approved by the Board of SA Designer Parfums Limited on 30 September 2020.